 According to efloras.org/Flora of China, Photinia includes about 60 species, found from the Indian Subcontinent eastwards to China, Taiwan, and Southeast Asia, and also some species in Mexico, whereas Stranvaesia has about six species, found from the Himalaya eastwards to Southeast Asia and China.

-Photinia (Stranvaesia) niitakayamensis is endemic to Taiwan, here photographed on Lulin Mountain, one of the lesser peaks in the Yu Shan massif, which constitutes the highest mountains in East Asia, reaching a height of almost 4,000 m.
+Photinia niitakayamensis, photographed on Lulin Mountain, one of the lesser peaks in the Yu Shan massif, which constitutes the highest mountains in East Asia, reaching a height of almost 4,000 m.
 (Photo copyright © by Kaj Halberg)

-The Chinese pistachio tree (Pistacia chinensis), of the sumac, or cashew, family (Anacardiaceae), is a native of central and western China.
+This small tree of the sumac, or cashew, family (Anacardiaceae) is native to central and western China.
 Due to its hardiness, and the attractive autumn foliage, it is widely cultivated in temperate and subtropical areas around the world.
 In warmer areas, it sheds the leaves in mid-winter.

-Winter foliage of Chinese pistachio tree.
-This species is very commonly planted along streets in Taiwanese cities, here in Taichung.
-(Photo copyright © by Kaj Halberg)
+Chinese pistachio tree is very commonly planted along streets in Taiwanese cities.
+These pictures from Taichung show the red winter foliage of this species.
+(Photos copyright © by Kaj Halberg)

-Himalayan poplar (Populus ciliata) is a large tree, growing to 20 m tall, with a thick, fissured bark on older trunks.
+This tree grows to 20 m tall, with a thick, fissured bark on older specimens.
 The leaves are ovate to heart-shaped, long-pointed, finely toothed, to 25 cm long and 15 cm broad, with a very long stalk, to 13 cm.
-This species grows in forests, along streams, and in open areas between 1,500 and 3,600 m altitude, from Pakistan eastwards through southern Tibet to the Yunnan Province in China.
 It is widely cultivated in Tibetan areas, where its wood is used for construction, the branches to make roofs, and the foliage for fodder.
 A paste of the bark is applied to muscular swellings.